revue-org/revue/docs/website/docs/report/0x-web-of-thing.md

 ## Introduction

 Revue is born with the aim of being as much as possible a flexible and scalable system.
-With this prospective, the system has been designed to be compliant with the **Web of Things** standards.
+With this perspective, the system has been designed to be compliant with the **Web of Things** (WoT) standards.
 WoT is a paradigm that standardizes the interactions between Internet of Things (IoT) devices, enabling them to integrate with the web, and in this case, with the Revue system.

 ## Thing Descriptor